Information for High School Students

 Are there any summer programs or internships available to high school students?

-Yes, go to AAMC’s listing of summer enrichment programs, and under “education level" choose “high school level.”
+Yes, go to AAMC’s listing of, and under “education level" choose “high school level.”

 What should I think about when applying to colleges?